 Fruit pudding.
 This is a curious concoction of flour, fat sugar, currants and spices that is sometimes served fried with breakfast.
 Not unpleasant but I can take it or leave it.
 No obvious meat but if I was vegetarian, I wouldn’t risk it.

 Haggis.
 This is a mix of oatmeal, onions, sheep’s offal and spices.
 A good haggis should be neither too dry or too fatty and it is traditionally served with neeps (swedes) and bashit tatties (mashed potato).
 Haggis is superb – even the offal haters in my family like it – and I strongly recommend that you try it.
 Some places, unfortunately, poncify it up and charge accordingly as in the photo below of the haggis in the bar of the Invergarry Hotel.
 Whisky sauce is for tourists – good haggis doesn’t need it.

 There is also so-called ‘vegetarian’ haggis.
-This is not unpleasant to eat but it doesn’t actually taste anything like real haggis.
+This is not unpleasant to eat but, as is so often the case with veggie alternatives, it doesn’t actually taste anything like the real thing.
 If you’re a veggie, it might make a change from standard vegetarian pub food.

 Pies are a favourite food for many Challengers.
 If you can, buy them in a local butchers rather than a supermarket.
 They are usually far better.
 I can recommend the pies from the butchers in Braemar, Ballater and Edzell.

 Scotch pies.
 Traditional Scotch pies are made with a hot water crust pastry and filled with spicy mutton.
 A good pie is excellent but the ones you get in supermarkets are usually pretty grim and are best avoided.